aabor/rstudio-text/README.md

 # rstudio-text
-RStudio in docker image with time series and financial packages
+RStudio in docker image with texts and Natural Language Processing.

 For precise and full description of installed packages in aabor/rstudio-text image, please, refer to corresponding Dockerfile.